Jak-3-Modifer/Jak-3-ReBalanced/README.md

 `Vehicles`

-- Dune Hopper now has a burst fire
+- Dune Hopper now has burst fire

 - Dune Hopper now has a custom purchasable secret